 CIRTL at Columbia

-The Center for the Integration of Research, Teaching, and Learning (CIRTL) provides resources, trainings, and networking opportunities for graduate students from the start of graduate school through to the job market.
-Graduate students are invited to participate in local on-campus offerings and national online cross-network opportunities to develop their teaching.
+The Center for the Integration of Research, Teaching, and Learning (CIRTL) provides resources, trainings, and networking opportunities for future faculty in STEM and other fields.
+Graduate students and postdocs are invited to participate in its national online cross-network opportunities to develop their teaching.

 On this page: